 Cricket has a long history in this park (played since Macquarie's time) with the cricket oval created in 1891, grandstand in 1937 and 'Don't Worry' cricket pitch (concrete wicket constructed in 1945 on the upper western paddock).
-McQuade Park is used for training by local rugby clubs and for Saturday morning rugby games.
-It is also one of the training grounds in Windsor used by Sydney rugby clubs for training of local teams.
-The Sports Council also encourages other uses of the park such as jogging and playing touch football (Hawkesbury Sports Council website).
+"Don't Worry pitch is used for cricket, triathlon, rugby league training and [by] health and fitness groups.
+McQuade Oval is used extensively for cricket, competition rugby union games (daytime and evening), school sport, health and fitness groups...McQuade Oval is one of the most heavily booked grounds in the district" (Neal, A., Hawkesbury Sports Council Inc., pers. comm., 2013).